-and the way we design our packaging solutions.
-By turning this vision into reality, we are changing not only our design process, but also how we produce, dispose of and reprocess plastics.
-We are innovative and provide leading circular portfolio offers.
+The change starts with PACCOR itself, that is why we are changing not only our design process, but also how we produce, dispose of and reprocess plastics.

-PACCOR has launched a new project called “Circular Events”.
-This initiative creates sustainability awareness and gives event organisers the opportunity to turn single-use plastic products into valuable resources for future products.
+‘Circular Events’ is the new PACCOR project, that generates sustainability awareness and provides the opportunity to turn single-use plastic products into valuable resources for future products.
 It creates a positive impact and awareness on what circularity means.

-Our embossed rPET cups "I’m Recyclable" are the leading example of circularity in practice: we have not only reduced the weight up to 25% compared to cups with similar functionality, but they are also produced with 100% rPET.
+Our embossed rPET cups "I’m Recyclable" are the leading example of circularity in practice: We have not only reduced the weight up to 25% compared to cups with similar functionality, but they are also produced with 100% rPET.
 Thanks to the embossing technology instead of using labels, they are easily recycled at the end of life and can be reused as raw material in food applications.